“House Rules” That Rule!

 Critical Mistake One: Too Many Rules.

-The more rules you have in your home, the more violations of the rules that will occur.
+The more rules you have in your home, the more violations of the rules will occur.
 The more violations, the more frequently you have to end up managing your children’s behavior.
 This leads to constant intervention and decisions making about consequences.
 If you have a difficult or strong-willed child, this will mean that you are frequently adding consequence upon consequence.
 And the environment begins to feel very punitive and negative.

 Solution: Have Just a Few Essential Rules.

 Rather than dozens of rules, focus on the critical rules that will maintain structure and routine.
 If you understand how to manage behaviors using the leverage that you possess in your home, this is not too difficult to do.
-In fact, it is easier to manage your home and maintain order and sanity with just a few decisive rules than it is when you have lots of rules that you can’t keep up with.
+It is easier to manage your home and maintain order and sanity with just a few decisive rules than it is when you have lots of rules that you can’t keep up with.

 Critical Mistakes Two: Setting Rules That We Don’t Follow.
 This is one of the biggest mistakes that we make.
 We establish guidelines for our children and then we violate them repeatedly.
 For example, we might set a rule that there is no disrespectful talk in our home.
 Yet when our children are not listening, we are willing to compromise that rule for ourselves and we yell with an ugly voice to our children.
 We may not think of this as disrespect, but if we have a video camera sitting on our child’s forehead and we play it back for the world to see, I suspect that it would appear quite disrespectful.
 Another common example would be a rule that says we don’t eat in front of the TV.
 Yet our children repeatedly find us gleefully chopping down a late-night snack in front of the Letterman show.
 That we pretend that this won’t matter.
-We tell the children they are getting pudgy and so we limit their snack.
+We tell the children they are getting pudgy and so we limit their snacks.
 Yet they see us failing to exercise and putting on the pounds while we eat chips and ice cream during the ball game.
 We can all pretend that these little thing doesn’t matter.
 It does matter.

 Solution: We Walk Our Talk.